Stuyk/altv-markdown-docs/alt/once.md

 # alt.once

-Subscribes to server event with specified listener, which only triggers once.
+Subscribes to a server event with specified listener, which only triggers once.
 Once the event is triggered it can never be triggered again.

 ### Declaration